Becoming a landlord for the first time can be scary, as it is a big responsibility to take on.

 Consider location carefully

-The first thing you need to consider when getting on the buy to let market is the property location.
-Some locations are more expensive than others, so your costs may be higher in these regions.
+The first thing you need to consider when getting a buy to let is the property location.
+Some locations are more expensive than others, so your costs may be higher in these areas.
 However, this does mean that you might be able to charge a higher amount of rent.

-If you’re looking to minimize costs as much as possible, it would be worth looking into more inexpensive locations.
+If you’re looking to minimise costs, it would be worth looking into cheaper locations.

 Another factor to consider is how close you would like to be to the property.
 This decision may depend on whether you choose to hire a letting agent or if you’ll be maintaining the property yourself.
-You may want to live closer to the property if you’re going to take responsibility for maintaining the property yourself.
+You may want to live closer to the property if you’re going to take responsibility for managing the property.

 Determine what type of tenant you want to target

-It’s important that you consider what type of tenant you would like to target, as this can greatly impact your application.
-For example if you want to target students you may need to get a HMO (house of multiple occupancy) mortgage, rather than a traditional buy to let mortgage.
+It’s important you consider what type of tenant you would like to target, as this can impact your mortgage application.
+For example, if you want to target students, you may need to look at specialist buy to let mortgages like a HMO mortgage.

 Think about getting a letting agent